older couple on laptop

 Overview: The overall limit remains £20,000, covering Cash ISAs, Stocks & Shares ISAs, and Innovative Finance ISAs combined.
 Each type carries different risk characteristics.
 Cash ISAs are deposit-based, whereas Stocks & Shares and Innovative Finance ISAs involve investment or lending risk, meaning the value of your savings could fall.
 Specific rules and restrictions apply to Lifetime ISAs.

-Action: You have a fresh ISA allowance for 2025/26 (the overall limit has been £20,000 for several years, covering Cash ISAs, Stocks & Shares ISAs, and Innovative Finance ISAs combined, with specific rules for Lifetime ISAs).
+Action: You have a fresh ISA allowance for 2026/27.
+The overall limit remains £20,000, covering Cash ISAs, Stocks & Shares ISAs, and Innovative Finance ISAs combined, with specific rules for Lifetime ISAs.
 Lifetime ISAs allow up to £4,000 per year to be saved and attract a 25% government bonus, but withdrawals for any purpose other than a first home purchase or retirement from age 60 are subject to a 25% withdrawal charge, which can result in receiving back less than you paid in.
 The Lifetime ISA is not suitable for everyone and whether it is appropriate for your circumstances is something we should discuss.

 Consider making contributions early to maximise potential tax-free growth throughout the year.
 We can discuss the most suitable type of ISA for your goals, find out more about our insight How to make the most of your ISA allowance.
 It is also worth noting that from April 2027, new rules will reduce the annual subscription limit for Cash ISAs to £12,000, within the overall £20,000 annual ISA limit (savers aged 65 and over will continue to be able to subscribe up to £20,000 into a Cash ISA each year).
 This change affects new contributions only, existing Cash ISA balances are unaffected.
 If you rely on Cash ISAs for your annual savings, now is a good time to review how your ISA allowance is structured before that change takes effect.